smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 # How to Get Compensated for Work

-The [Smart Contract Research Forum](http://smartcontractresearch.org) (SCRF) created How to Get Compensated for Work to guide contributors through SCRF's payment system.
+The [Smart Contract Research Forum](http://smartcontractresearch.org) (SCRF) created a 'How to Get Compensated for Work' guide to help SCRF contributors navigate the payment system.

 ## Overview